midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 The mapping from witnesses' Compact type signatures to foreign language type signatures is predictable and will be well specified for each supported foreign language.

 In the specific instantiation of Compact for the Midnight Network, witnesses have TypeScript foreign type signatures and they can be implemented in either TypeScript or JavaScript.
-However, the intention is that other foreign langauges can be equally well supported.
+However, the intention is that other foreign languages can be equally well supported.

 ## Ledger ADTs
 The public on-chain state of a Compact contract is its so-called "ledger".